Manasa-Shivarudra/Data-Science-Projects/README.md

 8. Finding the Inference using the optimized  𝜃  values Example 1: Prediction of the Profit value for the population of 40000 = $8781.0 Example 2: Prediction of the Profit Value for the population of 83000 = $60069.0

+## Wiki WebScrapping Flask Project:
+This is a basic web application that performs the following tasks:
+1. Display a initial web page which asks to Enter a topic to be searched in Wiki.
+2. Extract the summary from the wikipage for the topic that was entered and this summary is stored in MongoDB Atlas.
+3. Extract the reference links on the page and store it in the MongoDB atlas as a list.
+4. Extract the images (.png, .jpeg, .jpg etc.,), Convert them to base64 format and store it in MongoDB Atlas.
+5. Display step 2-3 in the table format in the web page.
+6. Deploy the application on Heroku.